Purely unrectifiable metric spaces and perturbations of Lipschitz functions: Constructing real valued perturbations

 for almost every $t\in K$, $(T\circ\gamma|_K)'(t)=(T\circ\gamma)'(t)$ and $\Lip(\gamma|_K,t)=\Lip(\gamma,t)$.
 Thus $\gamma|_K$ satisfies \eqref{eq:S-small-on-curves} and so $\mathcal L^1(K)=0$ and hence \eqref{eq:S-small-on-subset}.

-In this section we construct an arbitrarily small perturbation $f$ of $T$ that, on a small $\Omega$ neighbourhood of $S$, has pointwise Lipschitz constant at most $\delta$.
+In this section we construct an arbitrarily small perturbation $f$ of $T$ that, when restricted to $S$, has pointwise Lipschitz constant at most $\delta$.
 Suppose that $x,y\in B$ are connected by a curve $\gamma$.
-By the fundamental theorem of calculus, $T(x)-T(y)=\int_{\gamma}(T\circ\gamma)'$.
-The idea of the construction is to replace this integral by the quantity $R(V, \gamma, \delta)$, for $V$ an appropriate $\Omega$ neighbourhood of $S$.
-Note that, in $V$, this function does have pointwise Lipschitz constant at most $\delta$, because the first integral in the definition of $R$ equals zero.
+By the fundamental theorem of calculus, $T(x)-T(y)=\int_{\dom\gamma}(T\circ\gamma)'$.
+We will construct a function $f$ for which this integral can (almost) be replaced by $R(V, \gamma, \delta)$, for $V$ an appropriate neighbourhood of $S$ in $\Omega$.
+Note that, when restricted to $S$, $f$ does have pointwise Lipschitz constant at most $\delta$, because the first integral in the definition of $R$ equals zero.

 The first step is to find an appropriate $V$ such that the resulting function is a small perturbation of $T$.
-Compare to \cite[Lemma 6.2]{Bate_2014}. \begin{lemma} Then for any $\eps>0$ there exists a $\Omega$ open set $V\supset S$ such that
+Compare to \cite[Lemma 6.2]{Bate_2014}. \begin{lemma} For any $\eps>0$ there exists a $V\supset S$, open in $\Omega$, such that

 for any $l\geq 0$ and any Lipschitz $\gamma\colon [0,l] \to \Omega$ with $(T\circ \gamma)'\geq 0$ almost everywhere. \end{lemma}

 \begin{proof} It is possible to deduce this directly from \cite[Lemma 6.2]{Bate_2014}.
 However, the set up for that lemma is more technical, and also less general than the present situation.
 For simplicity, we give a direct proof.